robertorosero/pyhtonmig/Doc/library/logging.rst

    more information.

 .. versionadded:: 3.1

-The :class:`NullHandler` class was not present in previous versions.
+   The :class:`NullHandler` class.

+.. versionadded:: 3.2
+   The :class:`QueueHandler` class.

 The :class:`NullHandler`, :class:`StreamHandler` and :class:`FileHandler`
 classes are defined in the core logging package.
 The other handlers are